 So we want to clear up any questions you have about paying your Self Assessment tax.
 This way, you’ll never again be surprised by when and how much you need to pay.

-In this article, we break down what exactly a payment on account is, whether or not you are required to pay on account, and when you need to make your tax payments.
+In this article, we break down the meaning of a payment on account is — exactly what it is and how it works, whether or not you are required to pay on account, and when you need to make your tax payments.

 Here’s what we cover: